Performing regular physical exercise has huge benefits for the young and old. Find out what happens to your body when you walk briskly for one hour.

 Your body craves less for stored carbohydrates and you may start to feel a little fatigued.
 Mass calorie burning has slowed.
 But, it should still be higher than your resting metabolic equivalent for around an hour or so.

-This exercise regime is a fast track method to public health and fitness awareness.
-Working through the chronological steps of a brisk walk can get you on track to better health.
+This common type of exercise regime is a fast track method to public health and fitness awareness.
+Thus, working through the chronological steps of a brisk walk can get you on track to better health.

 Breastfeeding in Public: What is UK Law towards nursing a baby and breastfeeding at work?